7 FAM 1240

 7 FAM 1241 Introduction to InterAgency Coordination and Reporting Requirements

 a.
 The Bureau of Consular Affairs (CA) coordinates closely with various offices in the Department of State and other Federal agencies, and with U.S. States, on issues related to expatriation.
 Much of this interagency coordination is mandated by Federal law and policy guidelines.
-CA/OCS/L provides copies of approved Certificates of Loss of Nationality (CLNs) to the following Federal agencies pursuant to statutory requirements:
+CA/OCS/ACS provides copies of approved Certificates of Loss of Nationality (CLNs), or coordinates provision of data regarding loss of nationality by CA/CST to the following Federal agencies pursuant to statutory requirements:

 (1) U.S. Citizenship and Immigration Services (USCIS);